kltm/kanji-textbook-table/README.md

 After this initial line, all further lines are data, with the columns as described below.

+There is a special relationship between "Japanese" and "Ruby".
+The listed ruby is an in-order description of what kanji need to be hinted for reading in the "Japanese" column.
+This program will err if there is anything wrong with that map.

 ### Level

 This column is required.
 It is an integer.